takacs/donkey/README.md

 ### About

-Donkey is a simplified, terminal-based [flashcard](https://en.m.wikipedia.org/wiki/Flashcard) application designed to offer the core benefits of spaced repetition without the complexity and overhead of a full-featured GUI application like Anki.
+Donkey is a simplified, terminal-based [flashcard](https://en.m.wikipedia.org/wiki/Flashcard) application designed to offer the core benefits of spaced repetition without the complexity and overhead of a full-featured GUI application like [Anki](https://en.wikipedia.org/wiki/Anki_(software)).

 ### Installation
 #### Go